Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

   - @c "position": which row to apply a background color.\n Refer to the [position](#position-properties) properties that are available.
   - @c "background": the background color of the row.
+- @c "rows-content-align": an array of commands to align the content inside of the cells across a row.
+  - @c "position": which row to change the content alignment in.\n Refer to the [position](#position-properties) properties that are available.
+  - @c "horizontal-page-alignment": how to horizontally align the cells' content.\n The options are:\n
+    - @c "left-aligned"
+    - @c "right-aligned"
+    - @c "centered"
 - @c "columns-add-aggregates": an array of column aggregate definitions that will be added to the table.\n Each column aggregate node contains the following properties:
   - @c "type": the type of aggregate column to add.
 The options are: